sarahmluo/Tennis-Refactoring-Kata/README.md

 ## Purpose and guidelines

-- We use this kata as a basis for discussion.
+- We use this kata as a basis for evaluating your technical skills, decision making and further discussion.
 - Only care about the C# version of the kata.
 We haven't prepared the TypeScript or JavaScript versions.
 - We'll talk about why you made the changes you did, how you did them, and just generally talk about other development principles using this code-base as our common ground.
-- We're only looking for refactorings here.
-The overall behavior of the code should not change.
+- We're primarily looking for code refactoring.
+The overall behavior of the code should not change - it should always pass the existing tests.
 However, you are permitted to change the public interface if you deem it necessary.
 - Fork this repo and make your changes there.
 We want to be able to see the resulting commits and code (ideally during your on-site interview).
 - While we want you to be proud of what you do, **please** - Target spending about an hour, up to 3 hours on this, and don't stress out. 😊